Norbyte/ositools/APIDocs.md

 A cast must be prepared by calling `NRD_BeginProjectile()`.
 Projectile parameters must be set by calling the `NRD_ProjectileSetString/GuidString/Int/Vector3` functions.
 When all parameters are set, the skill is cast by calling `NRD_EndProjectile()`.

 **Stability:**
 Function signatures are final.
 Projectile parameters that are not documented are subject to change.
-An additional `NRD_ProjectileAddDamage` call may be introduced later on.

 **Projectile parameters:**